Pope is making first public appearance before hospital discharge and return to Vatican

 He was never intubated and at no point lost consciousness.
 Doctors reported he always remained alert and cooperative, though they say he has probably lost a bit of weight given a natural loss of appetite.

 “Unfortunately yes, there was a moment when many were saying that he might not make it.
-And it was painful for us," said Mario Balsamo, the owner of coffee shop in front of Gemelli hospital.
-"Instead today with the discharge we are very happy that he is well and we hope he will recover soon and will recover his strength.”
+And it was painful for us," said Mario Balsamo, the owner of coffee shop in front of Gemelli.
+"Instead, today with the discharge, we are very happy that he is well and we hope he will recover soon and will recover his strength.”

 Dr. Sergio Alfieri, the medical and surgical chief at Gemelli who coordinated Francis’ medical team, stressed that not all patients who develop such a severe case of double pneumonia survive, much less are released from the hospital.
 He said Francis’ life was at risk twice, during the two acute respiratory crises, and that the pope at the time understandably lost his typical good sense of humor.

 Alfieri confirmed that Francis was still having trouble speaking due to the damage to his lungs and respiratory muscles.
-But he said such problems were normal, especially in older patients, and that his voice was making good progress coming back.
-He predicted it would eventually return to normal.
+But he said such problems were normal, especially in older patients, and predicted his voice would eventually return to normal.

-Over the past two weeks, Francis has stabilized and registered slight improvements.
-He no longer needs to wear the ventilation mask at night and is cutting back his reliance on high flows of supplemental oxygen during the day.

 The Vatican spokesman, Matteo Bruni, declined to confirm any upcoming events, including a scheduled audience on April 8 with King Charles III or Francis' participation in Easter services at the end of the month.
 But Carbone said he hoped Francis might be well enough to travel to Turkey at the end of May to participate in an important ecumenical anniversary.